rezaahmadi-99/rag-api/README.md

 # RAG API

-A production-ready Retrieval-Augmented Generation (RAG) API built with FastAPI, ChromaDB, and Ollama, and is fully containerised through Docker and deployable with a single command.
+A production-ready Retrieval-Augmented Generation (RAG) API built with FastAPI, ChromaDB, and Ollama, and is fully containerised and deployable with a single command.

 ---